 CV Writing Tips – How good is your CV?

-We always feel that September is a time for renewal and a good time for writing (or re-writing) your CV.
-Once the kids are back, many working parents breathe a sigh of relief as they focus on their working lives.
+We always feel that the Autumn is a time for renewal and a good time for writing (or re-writing) your CV.
+Once the kids are back to school, many working parents breathe a sigh of relief as they focus on their working lives.

 Employers are keen to get over the holiday period and button down their business strategies in the march towards Christmas.
 And that means it can be a good time to find a new role.